MicrosoftDocs/bot-docs/styleguide/ref-guide/local-python-builds.md

 sphinx-apidoc <path to folder where the .py files are> -o . --module-first --no-headings --no-toc --implicit-namespaces -->

-1. Create the YAML files in the `_build/docfx_yaml` folder by executing this command:
+1. Create the `YML` files in the `build/docfx_yaml` folder by executing this command:

     ```cmd
-        sphinx-build source _build
+        sphinx-build source build
     ```

-    Once the build completes, you should have the `YML` files in `_build/docfx_yaml`.
+    Once the build completes, you should have the `YML` files in `build/docfx_yaml`.

 ## Documentation preview

 Now that we have the `YML` files, we can preview them with a locally-running `DocFX` instance.

-1. Copy the path of the `docfx.exe`.
 1. Bootstrap a documentation project based on our own pipeline.
 In the current folder, create a new folder, for example _docfx.
 In the console terminal, navigate to this folder and bootstrap a new DocFX project by executing this command:

     ```cmd